 Consultation is generally conducted through the San Joaquin Valley Interagency Consultation Group (combination of previous Model Coordinating Committee and Programming Coordinating Group).
 The San Joaquin Valley Interagency Consultation (IAC) Group has been established by the Valley Transportation Planning Agency's Director's Association to provide a coordinated approach to valley transportation planning and programming (Transportation Improvement Program, Regional Transportation Plan, and Amendments), transportation conformity, climate change, and air quality (State Implementation Plan and Rules).
 The purpose of the group is to ensure Valley wide coordination, communication and compliance with Federal and California Transportation Planning and Clean Air Act requirements.
 Each of the eight Valley MPOs and the Air District are represented.
 In addition, the Federal Highway Administration, Federal Transit Administration, the Environmental Protection Agency, the California Air Resources Board and Caltrans (Headquarters, District 6, and District 10) are all represented.
 The IAC Group meets approximately quarterly.
-The draft boilerplate conformity document was distributed for interagency consultation on October 14, 2020.
+The draft boilerplate conformity document was distributed for interagency consultation on May 12, 2021.
 Comments received have been addressed and incorporated into this version of the analysis.

-The Conformity Analysis for the 2021 FTIP was developed in consultation with TCAG local partner agencies, including member jurisdictions, Caltrans, and local transit agencies.
+The 2021 Conformity Analysis for the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 was developed in consultation with TCAG local partner agencies, including member jurisdictions, Caltrans, and local transit agencies.

-The Conformity Analysis for the 2021 FTIP and 2018 RTP was released on December 7, 2020 for a 30-day public comment period, followed by adoption on February 22, 2021.
-Federal approval is anticipated on or before April 30, 2021.
+The 2021 Conformity Analysis for the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 was released on June 16, 2021 for a 30-day public comment period, followed by a public hearing by the TCAG Board on June 28, 2021, and final adoption via delegated authority by the TCAG Executive Director on [insert date when finalized].
+Federal approval is anticipated on or before August 14, 2021.